pydicom/sendit/docs/setup.md

 ## Download
 Before you start, you should make sure that you have Docker and docker-compose installed, and a complete script for setting up the dependencies for any instance [is provided](scripts/prepare_instance.sh).

+Importantly, note that we build the image in the above.
+This is important to take note of (meaning the image isn't served on Docker Hub) because certificates are generated during the build.

 You should walk through this carefully to make sure everything completes, and importantly, to install docker you will need to log in and out.
 You should then clone the repo, and we recommend a location like `/opt`.

 ```
 cd /opt